moinahoi/histamin-suche/README.md

 - Offline available
 - PWA: Install as app
 - Dark mode
-- Embedded mode: Embed histamine search in your website and enable with `?embed=1`.
-This works best for sizes up to 800px and uses fullscreen instead of app-like overlays
+- Embed mode: Embed histamine search in your website and enable with `?embed=1`.
+This works best for sizes up to 800px and uses fullscreen instead of app-like overlays.
+See [embed readme](/embed/README.md) for more information.

 # How to get histamine data, convert from PDF to CSV and convert to JSON